 75. Budapest, the elegant blend of beauty and culture.

 76. The ports.
-From the large busy ports of Rotterdam or Marseille to the ones steeped in history of Dubrovnik, Venice, Athens or Istanbul and the stylish yacht harbors in Greece, Italy, Spain or France, Europe boasts an amazing collection of spectacular ports.
+From the large busy ports of Rotterdam or Marseille to the ones steeped in history in Dubrovnik, Venice, Athens or Istanbul and the stylish yacht marinas in Greece, Italy, Spain or France, Europe boasts an amazing collection of spectacular ports.

 77. The sweet, exquisite, mouthwatering Belgian chocolate.

 78. Red Light District.
 Vibrant, exciting and pretty unusual, Amsterdam’s De Wallen is certainly a one-of-a-kind experience.

 79. Copenhagen, one of the most vibrant, creative and stylish cities in the world.

 80. Scotland, the magical land of culture, whiskey and breathtaking natural beauty